-All threats, assaults and batteries directed at Code Compliance Officers are serious and shall be reported to supervision, management, and/or law enforcement, immediately (as soon as it is safe).
-Code Compliance Officers should obtain as much information as safely possible about the subject making the threat, assault or battery, including their intent, ability and desire to carry out their actions, and include this information in the report to law enforcement and the Code Compliance supervisor.
+All threats, assaults and batteries directed at staff are serious and shall be reported to supervision, management, and/or law enforcement, immediately (as soon as it is safe).
+Staff should obtain as much information as safely possible about the subject making the threat, assault or battery, including their intent, ability and desire to carry out their actions, and include this information in the report to law enforcement and the staff supervisor.